Hengle/Nexus-Security.github.io/content/posts/2016-09-09-star-wars-galaxy-of-heroes-018502441.md

 Star Wars Galaxy of Heroes 0.18.502441 MOD (Unlimited Energy) APK For Android

-Live your Star Wars â¢ dreams by fighting with your favorite dark and clear heroes through iconic locations to become the master of the galaxy.
-Create and customize your dream team using characters from all eras, including new characters from Solo â¢: A Star Wars â¢ Story, Star Wars â¢: The Last Jedi â¢ and Rogue One â¢: A Star Wars â¢ Story.
+Live your Star Wars ¢ dreams by fighting with your favorite dark and clear heroes through iconic locations to become the master of the galaxy.
+Create and customize your dream team using characters from all eras, including new characters from Solo ¢: A Star Wars ¢ Story, Star Wars ¢: The Last Jedi ¢ and Rogue One ¢: A Star Wars ¢ Story.
 Engage in a turn-based RPG war, take on giant bosses, pilot legendary starships in space like the Millennium Falcon, and take your strategy to the next level!

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Energy
 **